JonTDean/JonathanTomDeanDotCom/Kanban/To Do.md

 ## Application Global

-- [ ] Establish a theme and color scheme for the application.
-- [ ] Establish a technology stack for the application.
-- [ ] Get to V1.0.0.

 ## Theme

 - [ ] I need to fill in the color profile and font profile.
-- [x] I need to fill in the radius for the components.

 ## Tech Stack